Curse of Republicanism. The value of Constitutional Monarchy for countries. In praise of Kings and Queens.

 The modern state of Greece was originally set up as a constitutional monarchy, but royalty in that country has had a chequered history.
 The monarchy has been abolished around four times in the last century, and one King had the misfortune to be asassinated.
 The last abolition was in the nineteen seventies.
 At the moment there is no immediate prospect of a restoration.
 King Constantine II lives in exile in London, and his former subjects are starting to tear the country apart.Now I am not saying that the restoration of the monarchy would repair the greek economy, but it is arguable, that had it not been abolished in the first place, it would be giving the greek people a focus of loyalty, and a feeling of historical continiuity in their institutions that would give them pause.
 This is something that can never be got from a purely republican form of government, where the head of state is just another politician.

 The situation in Thailand illustrates my point.
 In this country there is an enormous amount of political upheaval at the moment.
 The opposition are on the streets, and many people have been, sadly, shot in clashes.
 But despite the bitterness of the divisions there is still one figure in the country that commands almost universal admiration.That figure is King Bhumibol.
 No politician could ever hope to achieve his stature. loyalty to the monarchy, and to the person of the king is the one thing that binds all factions of the country together.It is my considered opinion that the institution of Monarchy is the cement that binds the most stable nations together, and the one thing that gives " glue" to the more volatile among them.
-People are naturally heirarchical, and tribal in their inner being, and they need to feel they are looking up to the leaders in their society.
+People are naturally hierarchical, and tribal in their inner being, and they need to feel they are looking up to the leaders in their society.
 A royal family provides for that need in the most real way.

 My study of history has lead me to look at a variety of different countries, and I have concluded that no good can come to a country, or a people when they abandon the natural form of government which is embodied in hereditary monarchy.
 I will give just a few of them here as examples to illustrate what I mean.